the Dark side

 Most Empaths do not like being alone, yet conversely, we often crave solitude.
 Our need to have someone to share with, can create problems of its own however.

-When one has a partner, disagreements are inevitable, however, to have an argument with an Empath is much more than just the words you toss at each other, it can be like being hit over the head, and assaulted to the Empath.
-If the other partner is not an Empath themselves, this reaction, often leaves the other mate confused, as they cannot understand how, whatever it was they said in the heat of anger, created such a powerful reaction.
+When one has a partner, disagreements are inevitable.
+However, to have an argument with an Empath is much more than just the words you toss at each other, it can feel like being hit over the head and assaulted to the Empath.
+If the other partner is not an Empath themselves, this reaction often leaves the other mate confused, as they cannot understand how whatever it was they said in the heat of anger, created such a powerful reaction.

-Just as we can and do, feel and full fill a partners needs, we can also feel what you are really feeling, meaning we know when you are trying to evade the issue.
-So absolute honesty on the part of the partner, is paramount, the typical side stepping of the real issues, or taking a cheap shot in anger, that commonly happens in many relationships, is not going to work well with an Empath.
+Just as we can and do, feel and full fill a partner’s needs, we can also feel what you are really feeling, meaning we know when you are trying to evade the issue.
+So absolute honesty on the part of the partner, is paramount.
+The more typical side stepping of the real issues, or taking a cheap shot in anger, that commonly happens in many relationships, is not going to work well with an Empath.

 We tend to scare people in relationships:

 We do have a much deeper understanding and capacity for love generally speaking, it’s been said that we have "never met a stranger".
 We can, and often do short cut the time it would take most people, to get to know, and perhaps even fall in love with someone.
 We can do this in a matter of weeks, rather than months.
 This, unfortunately often scares the pants off of a prospective partner, as it seems like we are moving much too fast for them.